SpyglassMC/Spyglass/README.md

 A NPM package and an VSCode extension which make editing Minecraft: Java Edition datapacks much easier.
 THIS IS STILL WIP SO MANY FEATURES DO NOT WORK.

+# Note

+0. Please use the root directory of your data pack as the workspace.
+1. DHP uses cache to speed up renaming, finding definitions/references.
+The cache will be stored in `.datapack/cache.json` in your workspace.
+You should never edit the cache file manually.
+It shoud be added in `.gitignore` if you are using Git as your preferred version control tool.
+The cache will only be updated if the watched files are updated on disk, so it's highly recommended to enable the Auto Save feature of VSCode.

 # Features

 ## Semantic Highlighting

 Nope.
 I follow the spirit of [no code](https://github.com/kelseyhightower/nocode) project so I wrote no code about semantic coloring.
 There won't be any issues about it, yah!

 Just joking.
 Semantic highlighting will be implemented whenever https://github.com/microsoft/vscode-languageserver-node/pull/367 is resolved.
 Before that, I recommend to use [Arcensoth](https://github.com/Arcensoth)'s [language-mcfunction](https://marketplace.visualstudio.com/items?itemName=arcensoth.language-mcfunction) extension.
+All the screenshots below are taken with both mine and Arcensoth's extension enabled.

 ## Signature Information